 Once we receive any secured data from any page where your account's Chameleon token is used, all un-verified data (sent without the signature) will be ignored by Chameleon.
 This means that users identified without the verification hash will not see any Chameleon Experiences until they are securely identified.

-Support for Identity Verification via Segment.com is not available yet as it requires a longer process in engaging the Segment team, so we will keep working on this and announce when/if it becomes available in future.
+Note: Identity Verification with Segment installations is not available yet as it requires a longer process in engaging the Segment team, so we will keep working on this and announce when/if it becomes available in the future.

 If you are making a switch from sending unsecured data to secured data, then we recommend deploying this change to production first, to enable a smooth roll-out to your users.